-Not that we need an excuse to drink copious large glasses of beer, don lederhosen or a dirndl and tuck into a big ole’ bratwurst but the Oktoberfest celebrations taking place this autumn do help.
-From oompah bands to beer tapping taking place, here’s our guide to some of the best places to celebrate Oktoberfest with a foaming pint of wheat beer at.
+Oompah!
+Our favourite beer-focused holiday is almost upon us.
+Not that we need an excuse to drink copious large glasses of Bavarian beer, don lederhosen and tuck into a big ole’ bratwurst.
+But the Oktoberfest celebrations taking place in Birmingham this autumn do help.
+From oompah bands playing German folk music hits (Did someone say: Wo sind die Hände?) to keg tapping parties taking place, join the stein-swigging festivities between September 16 and October 3, 2023.
+Here’s our guide to some of the best places to celebrate Oktoberfest with a foaming pint of wheat beer.
 Prost!

 Birmingham’s Bavarian bar and restaurant is pulling out all the big biers for Oktoberfest.
 Albert’s Schloss is hosting two weeks of entertainment too, from a keg tapping opening party to oompah bands, wiener eating competitions and plenty of Bavarian feasts.
 The opening party on September 16, kicks things off with flowing steins, the sounds of Albert’s Oompah band and plenty more debauchery.

 The keg tapping continues on September 22 for the Apres-Work Keg Tapping party.
 With a fresh selection of kegs bursting open, there’ll also be an early Friday Frolich showtime from the Albert’s Brass Band, the infamous Haus Band and DJ sets alongside bier tasting, wiener samples and more.
 To learn about all the celebrations head here.